DimitriDistefano/COP3530Project3/README.md

 # COP3530Project3

-With increased carbon dioxide emissions, comes a rising concern in global warming and the approach of mass human extinction.
-Project 3 is an application aimed to provide a rough prediction of how many years until human extinction.
+With increased carbon dioxide emissions(CO2), comes a rising concern in global warming and the approach of mass human extinction.
+Project 3 is an application aimed to provide a rough prediction of how many years until human extinction based upon population size and CO2 emissions.

 ## Table of Contents